From European Hotel Barges to Adventure Cruises to Ocean Yachting, Discover the World of Small Ship Cruising

 European hotel barge cruises provide a unique and private way to discover the Continent’s inland waterways and idyllic landscapes.
 Offering a more boutique experience compared to larger vessels sailing the rivers, barging focuses a cruise region in depth through exclusive experiences, gourmet cuisine, and regional wines, augmented by onboard luxuries, inviting accommodations, and attentive service.

 Ellen Sack, The Barge Lady, has traveled to European barging destinations more than fifty times to enjoy cruising on the idyllic canals and inland waterways.
 Ellen says: “I sample the cuisine and wine, meet the crew, check out the excursions, and never tire of relaxing on deck as the passing scenery floats by.
 I have been in the barge industry since its infancy and now believe that barging is more relevant and desirable than ever.
-A charter on one of our four to 12 passenger vessels provides a totally private experience for a family or group of friends who want to avoid crowded cities or the larger cruise ships with their long lines.
+A charter on one of our 4 to 12 passenger vessels provides a totally private experience for a family or group of friends who want to avoid crowded cities or the larger cruise ships with their long lines.
 We take pride in matching our guests to the ‘perfect barge cruise’, suiting their interests, budgets, and travel dreams, as we have been doing for decades.”

 Serving as shipping vessels in their former lives, modern day barges have been lovingly converted into elegant, comfortable floating hotels with luxurious accommodations, contemporary amenities, and a dedicated English-speaking crew.
 Canal yacht may be a more fitting moniker!